SpecFlowOSS/SpecFlow/CONTRIBUTING.md

 3. **Isolate and report the problem** &mdash; ideally create a reduced test case.

+4. **Provide a screenshot or example code** &mdash; you might in a situation that is very tied to your specific use-case, so provide as much information as possible.

 Please try to be as detailed as possible in your report.
 Please provide steps to reproduce the issue as well as the outcome you were expecting!
 All these details will help developers to fix any potential bugs.